 Shortly afterward, Pennsylvania (which then owned most of the former Westsylvania lands) passed a law declaring talk of secession and the Westsylvania movement to be treasonous and punishable by execution.
 As a result, the dream of Westsylvania quickly died.

 Much like the Free and Independent State of Scott, many in the South during the Civil War, namely those who weren’t rich enough to own large tracts of land or enslave people, were unhappy with the idea of seceding.
 One such region where this sentiment was widely held was the mountainous lands found in eastern Tennessee and northern Alabama, which attempted to merge together and form the state of Nickajack.

 Instead of simply declaring themselves a new state like Scott, however, non-secessionist politicians attempted to break apart legally.
 While Tennessee struggled with its decision on joining the Confederacy, northern Alabama lawmakers were left attempting to block secession in their state, if not actively seceding themselves.

 Unfortunately, the rules of the secession convention stated that delegates and their votes were determined by total population of their jurisdiction.
-Since slaves counted toward the total population, the southern and central regional delegates far outnumbered those of the north.
-Therefore, the slave owners were allowed to vote on behalf of their own slaves and the secession passed.
+Since enslaved people counted toward the total population, the southern and central regional delegates far outnumbered those of the north.
+Therefore, the enslavers were allowed to vote on behalf of the enslaved people and the secession passed.
 A short time later, Tennesseans voted in favor of the Confederacy as well.
 Leaving the CSA was considered too dangerous for Nickajack, and the idea was dropped.